takeshixx/advent-calendar-2020/xmas-cloud/README.md

 docker-compose up --build
 ```

-The sock server is exposed on TCP port 6.
-You can change it in the ``docker-compose.yml``.
+The HTTP server is exposed on TCP port 6.
+You can change it in the ``docker-compose.yml`` file.
 The compose file adding a few hardening measurements to the container (e.g. read-only FS).
 Avoid running the server without those measurements. ;-) Internet access might be possible [1].
 However, I don't know any way to exploit it.

 [1] You can restrict Internet access, too, [configuring a Network](https://docs.docker.com/compose/networking/) and (iptables restrictions](https://stackoverflow.com/a/64464693)